taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

  };
 ```

-We also need to run `npm init` in the `provision` folder so that npm will generate us a `package.json` file.
-We can then added the two dependencies you see above.
+Next, i needed to run `npm init` in the `provision` folder so that npm would generate a `package.json` file.
+I could then added the two dependencies you see in the above code.

 ```
 npm install --save azure-arm-containerinstance npm install --save ms-rest-azure
 ```

-We also need to edit the cron expression in the `function.json` file.
-We tried a couple of online cron expression generators, but Azure didnt like the expression they generated.
+I also needed to edit the cron expression in the `function.json` file.
+I tried a couple of online cron expression generators, but Azure didn't like the expressions that they generated.
 I found [this](https://codehollow.com/2017/02/azure-functions-time-trigger-cron-cheat-sheet) article very useful for crafting expressions.
 After modification, the trigger was set to fire daily, and looked as follows:

 ```javascript
 {